 5. The Gravies and Biscuits

 Please pass the gravy!
 There is nothing better than spooning thick, luscious gravy down over your potatoes or seitan roast.
-Check out my tutorial for making the perfect brown, white or mushroom gravy and then try these amazing recipes: Easy Mushroom Gravy and Vegan Thanksgiving Gravy.
-The only thing better than a rich gravy is having biscuits to dunk into that gravy.
+Check out my tutorial for making the perfect brown, white, or mushroom gravy, and then try these amazing recipes: Easy Mushroom Gravy and Vegan Thanksgiving Gravy.
+The only thing better than rich gravy is having biscuits to dunk into that gravy.
 Try these Vegan Biscuits and Sausage Gravy and these Gluten-Free Biscuits and Mushroom Gravy.

 6. The Desserts

 All these dishes are so incredible, it will be hard to leave room for dessert but you have to try because look at all the recipes and ideas I have for that course!
 Celebrate the season with my Pear and Apple Cobbler, Gluten-Free Blueberry Apple Pie Cake, and Carrot Cake with Walnuts and Cream Cheese Frosting.
 Of course, the classics should be represented so serve this Vegan Pumpkin Cheesecake with Gingersnap Crust, Apple Pumpkin Pie Tart, Strawberry Rhubarb Crumb Pie, Chocolate Pecan Pie, Sweet Potato Maple Mousse Pie, and this No-Bake Dark Chocolate Pumpkin Pie.
 For more dessert ideas, see 10 Winning Thanksgiving Desserts and for your gluten-free guests, read Tips for Baking the Best Fall Treats – No Gluten Required.